What Is Lewy Body Dementia?

 Because people with LBD can be highly sensitive to medications, every new prescription should be introduced slowly and monitored closely.

-How Home Care Can Support Clients with Lewy Body Dementia
+How Can Home Care Support Clients with Lewy Body Dementia?

 Caring for someone with Lewy body dementia is complex and can be emotionally and physically demanding for family members, a trained home caregiver can make a significant difference.
 A well-rounded care team can provide consistent routines, monitor changes in condition, and ensure safety while promoting independence and dignity.
 Rhythms Home Care (RHC) services include the following: